DarkFader13/The_Git_Good_Repo/LM.md

 - Open `.ipynb` files directly in VSCode to run cells interactively.
 - Run the notebook to fine-tune models in real-time, track progress, and view results.

+## 4. Key Libraries for Language Model Training in Python

+**Libraries:**

+- `transformers`: For loading and fine-tuning pre-trained models (e.g., GPT-2).
+- `datasets`: For loading and processing datasets in a format suitable for model training.
+- `torch`: For model training using deep learning frameworks (PyTorch).
+- `jupyter`: To run code in interactive Jupyter Notebooks.

+**Optional Libraries:**

+- `gitpython`: For automating tasks like pushing model changes to GitHub repositories (if needed).